A Night at the Opera (film): Contemporary reviews

+Retrospective reviews

 The film holds a 97% "fresh" score at Rotten Tomatoes based on 69 reviews, with an average rating of 8.7/10.
 The site's critical consensus reads, "Watermelons may go out of season, but in A Night at the Opera, the Marx Brothers' daffy laughs are never anything less than uproariously fresh."
 Ken Hanke calls it "hysterical, but not up to the boys' Paramount films."
 Mark Bourne concurs: "[The Marx Brothers] still let the air out of stuffed shirts and barbecue a few sacred cows, but something got lost in all that MGMness when the screen's ultimate anti-authoritarian team starting working the Andy Hardy side of the street."

 Roger Ebert admitted that, while A Night at the Opera "contains some of their best work", he "fast-forward[ed] over the sappy interludes involving Kitty Carlisle and Allan Jones."
 Danel Griffin says: "A Night at the Opera is funny, but this is NOT the Marx Brothers, and their earlier style is so sorely missed that the film falls flat.
 The main problem with A Night at the Opera is the obvious lack of the Marx Brothers' trademark anarchy.
-What distinguished them in their Paramount films from all other comedians was their thumb-biting indictment of society.
+What distinguished them in their Paramount films from all other comedians was their thumb-biting indictment of society."

 The film is recognized by American Film Institute in these lists: